 - Discuss how you would make a contribution as a professional school counselor to the counseling profession, both within a local school district and the profession at large or as a mental health counselor to the counseling profession both within the local community and the profession at large.

 2. Obtain 3 letters with supportive endorsement or recommendation from:

 Three letters of recommendation from supervisors, colleagues or former university instructors are required to complete your application package.
 Please print this form and submit to the Graduate Program Office after completion.
-Letters of recommendation are due prior to April 15 to be eligible for consideration.
+Letters of recommendation are due prior to the application deadline to be eligible for consideration.
 Download the letter of recommendation form.

 4. Prepare for and take the BVU analytical writing assessment test, as arranged by the graduate specialist following submission of the application.